CESNET/ipfixcol2/src/plugins/input/tcp/README.rst

 disconnection of the collector.
 Therefore, the issues with templates retransmission and initial period of inability to interpret flow records does not apply here.

+Received IPFIX messages may be compressed using LZ4 stream compression.
+The compression is enabled on the exporter and the plugin detects it automatically.

 Example configuration
 ---------------------